milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

 California Consumer Privacy Act (CCPA)
 Children's Privacy Policy
 End of sidebar menu
-LAST UPDATED: APRIL 2020
+LAST UPDATED: APRIL 2021
 U.S. Consumer Privacy Notice for JPMSelect Customers Printer Friendly version (PDF)
-Facts: What does Chase do with your personal information?
+Facts:

 Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?